-12 By way of example, if two 6-digit codes lacked adequate data for an intensity calculation at the U.S. Industry level, Staff would then review whether data existed at the 5-digit code level.
+11 By way of example, if two 6-digit codes lacked adequate data for an intensity calculation at the U.S. Industry level, Staff would then review whether data existed at the 5-digit code level.
 If data was still suppressed or unavailable, Staff would calculate intensity at the 4-digit code level.
 In some cases, certain 6-digit code data was available, while other 6-digit codes under the same 4-digit code were unavailable; in these cases, Staff would begin with the 4-digit code totals and then subtract out the known 6-digit code totals, to produce a more accurate imputed estimate of the intensity of any missing 6-digit code(s).

-- All Manufacturing industries;

-- All Mining and Natural Resource Industries;

-- Top 30 Energy Intensive Industries

-- Top 30 Emissions-Intensive Industries

-- Top 30 Trade-Intensive Industries
+- Top 30 Emissions-Intensive Industries - Top 30 Trade-Intensive Industries

-The source for identifying the occupational data was the New York State Department of Labor Occupational Employment Statistics (OES) survey, 2016-2019.
+The source for identifying the occupational data was the DOL Occupational Employment Statistics (OES) survey, 2016-2019.